 - Sweep picking – advanced technique using a “sweeping” motion

-As a beginner, you’ll definitely be sticking to straight picking and alternate picking.
+As a beginner, you’ll definitely be sticking to up and down strokes and alternate picking.
 Sweep picking shouldn’t be attempted until you’re able to play through the arpeggios cleanly and smoothly.

 One of the trickiest aspects of playing guitar arpeggios is fingering notes that are side by side on the same fret.
 For these notes, you’ll need to use a rolling technique in order to play them fluidly.